POSTED BY April 25, 2017 COMMENTS (76)ON

 Do you know that LIC also has mutual funds business?

 Not that mutual funds is a different business, and you need asset management expertise.
-A small fund house like Motilal Oswal or even Quantum or PPFAS have high quality funds and should be explored.
+A small fund house like Motilal Oswal or even Quantum or PPFAS has high-quality funds and should be explored.

 Let us know if you have any more myths or queries related to mutual funds or SIP.